 What is Barberry?

 The plant has a long history of use, dating back to the Middle Ages.
-Salishan native elders have used M. aquifolium to treat acne and native American Indians utilized Mahonia berries to treat scurvy.
-A decoction of the plant has been used to treat GI ailments and coughs.
+Tribes in the Pacific Northwest used M. aquifolium to treat acne, and other Native Americans used Mahonia berries to treat scurvy.
+The sundried fruits have been eaten for fever-reducer and urine-production effects in Turkey.
+A preparation of the plant has been used to treat GI ailments and coughs.
 The alkaloid berberine was included as an astringent in eye drops, but its use has become rare.
+The fruits have been used to prepare jams, jellies, and juices.
+The use of the plant in traditional medicine has been limited by the bitter taste of the bark and root.
+However, multiple medicinal uses for barberry, including cancer, cholera, and high blood pressure have been listed.

-Barberry berries and root bark have been used as sources of berberine.
-Daily doses of 2 g of the berries have been used, but there are no clinical studies to substantiate barberry's varied uses
+Daily doses of 2 g of the berries and 1.5 to 3 g daily of dry bark have been used; however, there are limited clinical studies to support barberry's varied uses.